R. Balakrishna Pillai

-Keezhoote Raman Balakrishna Pillai (8 March 1935 – 3 May 2021) was an Indian politician who served as minister of the state of Kerala in India, holding portfolios such as Transport and Electricity.
+Keezhoote Raman Balakrishna Pillai (3 April 1934 – 3 May 2021) was an Indian politician who served as minister of the state of Kerala in India, holding portfolios such as Transport and Electricity.
 He was a member of the Kerala Legislative Assembly from Kottarakara constituency in Kollam district for almost three decades.
 He was the Chairman of Kerala Congress (B).
 Throughout his political career, Pillai remained a controversial figure in Kerala state politics.
 He was the first Kerala minister to be imprisoned for corruption.
+A consummate politician, he had the rare honour of serving as grama panchayat president and Cabinet Minister at the same time in the mid-1990s.

 Gandeevam, a biography of Pillai written by Vrindavanam Venugopalan with a foreword by Sooranad Kunjan Pillai, was published by Viswakeralam Daily.
 Pillai's autobiography was published by DC Books in 2011.
 He also acted in two Malayalam movies in 1979 and 1980 - Vedikkettu and Ival Oru Naadody.
 Prisoner 5990 is his autobiography.